sftpplus/sftpplus-docs/src/doc_source/configuration/accounts.rst

     the home folder is not already created.
     When set to `Yes`, the server will try to create missing home folders for users that are successfully authenticated.

+    When this option is set to `Inherit`, the value defined for the account's primary group will apply.

     For application accounts, new home folders are created using the same account under which the server is executed.